 The Westermarck effect is a psychological theory that suggests that people may become desensitized to sexual attraction to people of the opposite sex if they spend prolonged periods of time with that person as a young child, supposedly from the ages of birth to six years.

-People who are related yet don’t grow up alongside each other and meet later in life may experience something called genetic sexual attraction or GSA, which means relatives who didn’t spend much if any time together as children may actually experience high levels of sexual attraction due to their similar facial features and possibly similar interests and experiences.
+People who are related yet don’t grow up alongside each other and meet later in life may experience something called genetic sexual attraction or GSA.
+GSA occurs when relatives who didn’t spend much, if any, time together as children actually experience high levels of sexual attraction due to their similar facial features and possibly similar interests and experiences.
 I believe this may be one of the reasons why the go-to incest angles for anime and even some western shows is usually the cousin.
 Just far enough apart genetically to avoid some of the ick factor while also removing most of the childhood aspect from the picture.

 In contrast to the Westermarck effect are the well-known theories of Sigmund Freud whose motto is ‘everything in your life amounts to your desire to bone your mom.’
-Freud’s theories, shockingly enough, pointed to natural lust between family members that nearly everyone has yet is covered up due to the taboo of incest which was created to help tamper down instances of incestuous relationships for the sake of healthy reproduction, religious taboos and other reasons.
+Freud’s theories, shockingly enough, pointed to natural lust between family members that nearly everyone has yet is covered up due to the taboo of incest.
+Freud believed this taboo was created to help tamper down instances of incestuous relationships for the sake of healthy reproduction, religious taboos and other reasons.
 However, the Westermarck effect has even challenged this theory.
-Taking a note from Wiki, the psychologist Steven Pinker wrote in his book ‘How the Mind Works’;
+Taking a note from Wiki, the psychologist Steven Pinker wrote in his book ‘How the Mind Works‘;

 “The idea that boys want to sleep with their mothers strikes most men as the silliest thing they have ever heard.
 Obviously, it did not seem so to Freud, who wrote that as a boy he once had an erotic reaction to watching his mother dressing.
 But Freud had a wet nurse and may not have experienced the early intimacy that would have tipped off his perceptual system that Mrs. Freud was his mother.
 The Westermarck theory has out-Freuded Freud.”